-The highest precision and fineness is required when handling highly sensitive glass tubes.
-For this reason, the machine loading was previously carried out by employees.
+Handling highly sensitive glass tubes requires maximum precision and delicacy.
+For this reason, machine loading was previously carried out by employees.
 However, these highly qualified employees can be deployed much more effectively.

 For this reason, the company was looking for robots that could perform these highly sensitive tasks.
-With Universal Robots collaborating robots, the company found the right ones.
+With the collaborative robots from Universal Robots, the company found the right ones.

-"The glasses are extremely sensitive.
-Even the slightest temperature changes on the tools affect the forming result.
+"The glass is extremely sensitive.
+Even the smallest temperature changes on the tools have an effect on the forming result.
 Our employees used to load the glass lathes manually.
 Even short interruptions in the work process naturally caused the machines to cool down again and again.
-When we first used the collaborating UR robots for this task, we suddenly got top results," explains Robert Hofmann, Managing Director at Hofmann Glastechnik.
+When we used the collaborative UR robots for this task for the first time, we suddenly got top results," explains Robert Hofmann, Managing Director at Hofmann Glastechnik.

-The company has developed a mobile device so that they can also be used flexibly at other workplaces.
-With this device, the robots can easily be assigned to other workplaces and immediately continue with this task.
+The company has developed a mobile device so that they can also be used flexibly at other workstations.
+With this device, the robots can easily be assigned to other workstations and immediately continue with this task.